Shaitaan (2024 film): Development

 Hindi remake of the Gujarati horror film Vash (2023) was announced in May 2023 with Ajay Devgn in the lead role, to be directed by Vikas Bahl, while the title Shaitaan was confirmed in January 2024.
 R. Madhavan was cast as the antagonist and Jyothika as Devgn's wife, both having previously starred in Dumm Dumm Dumm (2001), Priyamaana Thozhi (2003), and Magalir Mattum (2017), along with Jyothika's return to Hindi films after 25 years.
 Janki Bodiwala and Anngad Raaj were signed to play the children; the former reprises her role from Vash.
 It marks Bodiwala's debut in Hindi cinema.

 Filming

 The film was shot in London, Mumbai and Mussoorie with filming taking place from June 2023 to September 2023.

 Soundtrack

-The music of the film is composed by Amit Trivedi and lyrics are written by Kumaar.
+The music of the film is composed by Amit Trivedi and the lyrics are written by Kumaar.
 The first single titled "Khushiyaan Bator Lo" was released on 15 February 2024.
 The second single titled "Aisa Main Shaitaan" was released on 29 February 2024.
-The third single "Shaitaan Theme" was released on 8 March 2024 during release.
+The third single "Shaitaan Theme" was released on 8 March 2024.
 The fourth single "Papa Tu Hai Naa" was released on 2 April 2024 after release.